Unseen Work: A Definition and Diagnostic for Complex Systems

 This is not a personality pattern.

-It is a social/structural position.
+It is a social and structural position.

 The major forms of unseen work